 The report also states that 34% of internet users are interested in purchasing one.

-The Global Web Index 2018 Insight Report reveals that usage is primarily being driven by younger users.
+The Global Web Index 2018 Insight Report reveals that younger users are primarily driving usage.

 Two-thirds of all mobile voice users are between the age of 16 and 34, with it being relatively equal between male and female usage.

-The Global Web Index 2018 Insight Report reveals that 75% of mobile voice search users made a purchase in the previous month.
+The Global Web Index 2018 Insight Report reveals that 75% of mobile voice search users purchased in the previous month.

 This is not surprising, with Smart Devices such as Alexa tied into Amazon Prime, and Google Home partnering with Walmart for voice-based shopping.
 The easier it gets for people to make purchases, the more people will use it.